-Keep Kids Safe: Across Vermont, 1 in 4 kids are alone and unsupervised from 3 to 6 PM.
+Keep Youth Safe: Across Vermont, 1 in 4 youth are alone and unsupervised from 3 to 6 PM.
 These are the hours when juvenile crime and victimization peak.
-In addition to keeping kids away from drugs and other risky behaviors after school, afterschool programs can build protective factors that prevent substance use disorders from occurring—such as connectedness, self-control, self-confidence, adult mentors, and quality peer relationships.
+In addition to keeping youth away from drugs and other risky behaviors after school, afterschool programs can build protective factors that prevent substance use disorders from occurring—such as connectedness, self-control, self-confidence, adult mentors, and quality peer relationships.

 Inspire Learning: Studies demonstrate that more consistent time spent in afterschool activities during the elementary years is linked to narrowing the academic achievement gap.
 In a longitudinal study, income differences in math achievement were eliminated for students who had consistent afterschool activities across their K-5 years.
 Studies also show that those in out-of-school time programs have better grades, attendance, behaviors, and college/career attainment.

 Support For Working Families: Parents benefit from peace of mind when their children are engaged in quality programs.
 In Vermont, 80% of children and youth ages 6–17 have all available parents in the workforce.
 For most families, there is a gap of 15–25 hours per week when parents are still at work and children and youth are out of school and need supervision.
 This need for programs is even greater during school vacation weeks and over the summer.

 Build Protective Factors: By their very nature, afterschool and summer learning programs offer safe spaces for youth to build protective factors by providing opportunities for young people to connect, learn new things, express themselves, access healthy food, and build relationships with caring adults.
 According to the 2017 Vermont Youth Behavior Risk Survey, 60% of high school students feel like they matter to the people in their community.
 For young people who participate in afterschool activities, this measure of belonging goes up to 71%.